AbdurRafay-Qureshi/Auto-Image-Caption/README.md

 ```bash
 python main.py
 ```
+Or double-click run.bat

 ### Check Metadata
 Verify that descriptions were successfully embedded:
 ```bash
 python check_metadata.py
 ```
+Or just double-click metadata_checker.bat.
+It'll check whether the description been added to pictures metadata.

 ### View Logs
 All logs are saved in `logs/` folder with timestamps: